 There are a number of different fat burners out there and they use a variety of ingredients.
 Understanding what each ingredient does is important to choose the most effective and safest product.
-After reviewing a number of fat burner ingredients that different products contain and investigating the evidence behind their effectiveness, we’ve come up with a list of the best fat burner ingredients.
+After reviewing a number of fat burner ingredients that different products contain and investigating the evidence behind their effectiveness, I’ve come up with a list of the best fat burner ingredients.
 The list contains those ingredients that are not only effective in reducing body fat but are safe at the same time.

 Safe Fat Burner Ingredients that Work

 Green tea is consumed widely around the world and has been used as an alternative medicine for thousands of years around Asia.
 A number of health claims have been made in recent years, claiming green tea to be effective in treating a number of health conditions from cancer prevention to lowering blood pressure through aiding weight loss.

 Black, white and green tea all originate from the same plant, Camellia sinensis.
 The source may be the same, but the processing method is different.
 The processing of both black tea and green tea involves a fermentation process where the leaves are oxidised.

 However, fermentation is a lot shorter in the case of green tea processing.
 This is the reason why green tea retains more antioxidants and polyphenols than black tea, giving its beneficial properties.